IMAGINARY/dm-bonn-sumory/README.md

 This will create a `dist` directory with the compiled exhibit.
 This directory can be served by any web server.

+## Development

+To ease development you can run two separate tasks in parallel: `watch:copy` and `watch:compile`

+The first one will copy any changes within ./extras to ./dist, while the second one will recompile the exhibit after the changes are copied.

 ## Credits

 This adaptation was developed by Eric Londaits for Imaginary gGmbH.